jeffreyhanson/raptr/cran-comments.md

   + _doc: The documentation for this package is comprehensive.
 It contains a html vignette with several detailed examples._

-  + _libs: To improve performance, many functions in the package are written in C++.
+  + _libs: To improve performance, many functions in this package are written in C++.
 This has resulted in a large ./libs folder.
 The ./libs folder could be reduced in size by rewriting the functions in R, however, this would severely reduce the usability of the package.
 I would prefer to keep the C++ functions and the large ./libs folder._